 At each routine checkup, your OB-GYN will monitor you and your baby in several ways.
 Keeping an eye on your blood pressure is an important part of ensuring your wellness.

 Blood Pressure Changes During Pregnancy

-In your first two trimesters, your blood pressure tends to drop.
+In your first two trimesters, your blood pressure actually tends to drop.
 Hormones released early in pregnancy make the blood vessels relax, reducing the pressure on your arteries.
-“Earlier on in pregnancy, you may also be more likely to experience dehydration, and that can lower blood pressure,” says AdventHealth board-certified OB/GYN, Michael Weiss , MD, FACOG .
+You may also be more likely to experience dehydration, which can lower blood pressure.

 At the start of your third trimester, however, it’s common for your blood pressure to begin to rise.
 At this point in pregnancy, your body has created a whole extra pint of blood to help support the pregnancy and has to work hard to pump all that blood.
 This naturally raises your blood pressure, but it may not be dangerous.
 It may be a temporary condition called gestational hypertension.

 If your blood pressure becomes elevated before your third trimester, it may be a sign you’re at risk for developing serious complications, such as preeclampsia.

 Gestational hypertension usually has no noticeable symptoms.
 But more dangerous forms of high blood pressure may begin to affect how you feel during pregnancy.

 If you had high blood pressure before pregnancy, you could be at risk for developing dangerously high blood pressure during your later stages of pregnancy, and may experience symptoms such as protein in your urine (this is checked during your prenatal appointments).

 The most dangerous form of high blood pressure during pregnancy is called preeclampsia, which develops after 20 weeks of pregnancy.
 Preeclampsia can damage your body, causing symptoms such as: